Tok3n/CloudDocumentation/API.md

 The needed steps to integrate both actions in the Tok3n Cloud API are as follows:

-1. Acquire integration keys: Go to the Tok3n Cloud Dashboard and acquire both of them.
+1. Acquire integration keys from the Tok3n Cloud Dashboard.
-2. Load the Tok3n JavaScript snippet in front-end: Load the Tok3n script in your webpage.
+2. Load the Tok3n JavaScript snippet in your webpage.
-3. Handle Response: The event response will contain the "validation information" formatted as JSON.
+3. Handle API Response.
-4. Send to backend: Then you should send that validation information to your backend.
+4. Send to backend.
-5. Re-validate in backend: Once the validation information is in your backend you should send it again to the Tok3n Cloud API.
-6. Re-validation from Tok3n: tok3n will respond you about the validity of the "validation information".
+5. Re-validate in backend.

 NOTE: This steps are the same for both actions to ensure that when we add more functionality you don't have to add any more steps to handle the new functionality.